 You can apply for a BSN in the Netherlands through the following ways:

-- Living in the Netherlands for less than 4 months?
+- Living in the Netherlands for less than four months?
 Apply for a Dutch BSN as a non-resident at one of the non-resident offices located in 19 municipalities.

 - If you are applying for a Dutch BSN from abroad, you should make your Dutch BSN application through the Dutch Social Insurance Bank (Sociale Verzekeringsbank – SVB).